TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 In TYPO3, working with content happens mostly in the :guilabel:`Web > Page` module.

-This module has two different modes - "Columns" and "Languages".
-See :ref:`Working with languages <languages>`for more information about the "Languages" mode.
+This module has two different modes: "Columns" and "Languages".
+See :ref:`Working with languages <languages>` for more information about the "Languages" mode.

 For now we want to be in "Columns" mode.
 Use the menu in the docheader to